Definable Valuations induced by multiplicative subgroups and NIP Fields: Preliminaries

 Throughout the paper $U,\,V$ and $W$, possibly with indices, will always denote elements of $\cN_G$.

 It follows from \cite[Lemma~3.6 and Corollary 3.8]{Du2016} that, if $\cT_G$ is a basis for a V-topology (see Fact \ref{corVAxiomsnontrivialdefinable} below) then already

 is a base for $\cT_G$.
 Hence, if $-1\in G$, is a base of the neighbourhoods of zero for $\cT_G$.
 As in most of the paper it will be more convenient to work with arbitrary intersections, we will mostly choose to work with $\cN_G$.
-The advantage of the basis $\cN_G'$ is that it is a definable basis of $0$-neighbourhoods.
+The advantage of the basis $\cN_G'$ is that, if $G$ is definable (as will be the case) it is a definable basis of $0$-neighbourhoods.

-The starting point of this paper is \cite[Corollary~5.16]{Du2016}, suitably adapted to the present, more restricted, setting: \begin{fact} Let $K$ be a field.
-Let $\mathrm{char}\left(K\right)\neq q$ and if $q= 2$ assume $K$ is not euclidean.
-Assume that there exists a primitive $q$th-root of unity $\zeta_q\in K$.
-Let $G:=\left(K^\times\right)^q\neq K^\times$.
-Assume that $\cN_G$ is a basis of $0$-neighbourhoods for a V-topology on $K$ (see Definition \ref{Vtop}).
-Then $K$ admits a non-trivial $\emptyset$-definable valuation for which $\mathcal N_G$ is a neighbourhod basis at $0$. \end{fact}

-In \cite{Du2016} to $G$ as above is associated a canonical valuation ring $\mathcal O_G$.
-Though $\mathcal O_G$ is not necessarily definable, it follows readily from the proof of \cite{Du2016}[Corollary 5.17] that the definable valuation appearing in the above conclusion induces the same topology as $\mathcal O_G$.
-Thus, under the assumptions of Fact \ref{corVAxiomsnontrivialdefinable}, $\mathcal O_G$ is non-trivial if and only if $\mathcal N_G$ is the basis of a $V$-topology, if and only if there exists a definable non-trivial valuation inducing the same topology.